josephwilk/finger-smudge/README.md

 ## Generative Shazaming

-Turn Shazam on, run a generative piece of music until a match is found.
+Turn Shazam on, run a generative piece of music until a match is found (We screen-scrap to detect a Shazam match notification).
 Desktop matcher seems more accurate + requires more sampling time than mobile so we only use this: https://itunes.apple.com/gb/app/shazam/id897118787?mt=12.

 Turns out its pretty easy to trick Shazam.
 To make it more interesting we consider not only a match but the match with the highest number of previous Shazam examples (hence more data and Shazam should be more accurate).